blinkhorn/sRT/README.md

 ## Technologies Used

-sRT uses an Angular front-end and Node.js back-end along with Sequelize and a PostgreSQL database.
+sRT uses an Angular front-end and Node.js back-end along with Bootstrap styling, Sequelize, and a PostgreSQL database.

 ## Installation Instructions